Insights EN

 This article reflects the situation as of the date of publication, April 10, 2020

-Their logic is simple: since you can't go anymore to the convenience store next to your house as you're used to, you will order online from its main alternative - your favourite eShop.
+Their logic is simple: since you can't go any more to the convenience store next to your house as you're used to, you will order online from its main alternative: your favourite eShop.
 But the problem is you don't have a favourite, because you're not used to ordering essentials online.
 At least not that often.
 And then what happens?
 Exactly!
-You don't migrate to the "real online", but rather prefer an on-demand courier service to bring you the products from that same brick and mortar shop you often used to go to.
-Many of us opt for a third party to intermediate the transaction with their favourite offline store rather than migrating to a "pure-blood" online shop.
+You don't migrate to the “real online”, but rather prefer an on-demand courier service to bring you the products from that same brick and mortar shop you typically used to go to.
+Many of us opt for a third party to intermediate the transaction with their favourite offline store rather than migrating to a “pure-blood” online shop.

 And this is true for most of the sectors where the internet did not dominate yet in the pre-pandemic period.
 In the data collected by Within we see some things that seemed unlikely to many: